awohns/unified_genealogy_paper/README.md

 Once you have inferred tree sequences and the results are in the ``all-data`` directory, run functions in ``src/analyze_data.py`` to generate data for non-simulation based figures.
 The figures themselves are plotted using ``src/plot.py``

-Before running these analyses, download other required files (allele age estimates from `Relate` and `GEVA` as well as the 1000 genomes chr20 mask file) using the following:
+Before running these analyses, for certain plots you will need to download other required files (allele age estimates from `Relate` and `GEVA` for fig S18="tgp_muts_frequency"; the 1000 genomes chr20 mask file for for fig S6="ld_quality_by_mutations").
+You can do this using the following:

 ```
 cd data